Why are outlines important in introductions?

 – Provide examples of how topic sentences and outlines are connected

-This second lesson on thesis statement outlines provides further explanation as to the purpose of using them in academic essays, with discussion about how their careful construction can improve an essay’s coherence and cohesion.
+This second chapter on thesis statement outlines provides further explanation as to the purpose of using them in academic essays, with discussion about how their careful construction can improve an essay’s coherence and cohesion.
 Defined simply, a successful thesis statement outline should first contain the most salient main ideas from the body section of that essay so that the reader is able to better predict and understand the overall argumentation.
 To do this, an outline must succeed in both sufficiently paraphrasing each main idea and in presenting them in the same order as they appear throughout the essay body.

 It’s worth noting that a well-written academic essay usually first places its main ideas in the initial topic sentences of each body paragraph so that the reader will be clear of those paragraphs’ content.
 Before submission, each of those main ideas should then be paraphrased (usually in the form of noun phrases) and grouped within the thesis statement outline so that the reader is also clear of the arguments’ connection and progression throughout the essay.
-Such criteria can be demonstrated successfully by using Lesson 1’s example thesis statement (a)
+Such criteria can be demonstrated successfully by using Chapters 1’s example thesis statement (a)

 What this example shows is that the three italicised main ideas in our example outline are synonymous with the main ideas in our body-paragraph topic sentences and yet use different words or syntax.
 Notice additionally that the main ideas presented in the example body section above are also presented in identical order in our outline, improving both coherence and cohesion for the reader.